Shawncles/tiny_blockchain_go/README.md

 # tiny_blockchain_go
-this program is a pratice pragram
+This is a pratice pragram

-it is using go-language to create a blockchain, and adding block into it.

-it achived methods including creating new blockchian and adding blocks to it.

-enjoy the source
+A private chain based on go language, Achived the operations of creating transaction, packaging transaction, create block, record on chain.